UConn Huskies women's basketball: 2003 National Championship

-2004 national championship
+2004 National Championship

 Although the entire team returned and expectations were sky high for a "three-peat" in Taurasi's senior year, UConn had an uneven season.
-The team gave up large leads against Duke and suffered losses to Notre Dame and Villanova, also losing to Boston College in the semifinals of the Big East tournament.
+The team suffered losses to Notre Dame, Duke, and Villanova, while also losing to Boston College in the semifinals of the Big East tournament.

-The Huskies found their rhythm during the NCAA Tournament, in which they were a #2 seed; in the Elite Eight they beat top-seeded Penn State to advance to the Final Four at the New Orleans Arena.
-After beating Minnesota in the semifinals, UConn again defeated Tennessee for the national championship.
-The win was even more special as the UConn men's basketball team won the men's national championship the previous night, marking the first time one University won both the men's and women's basketball championships in one season, a feat UConn repeated in 2014.
+The Huskies finally found their rhythm during the NCAA Tournament, in which they were a #2 seed; in the Elite Eight they beat top-seeded Penn State 66–49 to advance to their 5th straight Final Four at the New Orleans Arena.
+After beating Minnesota in the National Semifinals 67–58, UConn again defeated Tennessee to win their 3rd consecutive national championship, winning 70–61.
+The teams overall record for the season was 31–4.
+The 2004 women's National Championship was especially notable as the UConn men’s basketball team won the men's title the previous night, marking the first time one University won both the men's and women's basketball championships in one season, a feat UConn repeated in 2014.

 In her career at UConn, Taurasi led the team to four consecutive Final Fours and three straight national titles.
 Prior to that final championship, her coach, Geno Auriemma, predicted his team's likelihood of winning with the statement, "We have Diana, and you don't."

 Taurasi received many personal accolades at UConn including the 2003 and 2004 Naismith College Player of the Year awards, the 2003 Wade Trophy, the 2003 Associated Press Women's College Basketball Player of the Year award, the 2003 USBWA Women's National Player of the Year award and the 2004 Best Female Athlete ESPY Award.
 Taurasi was the third basketball player to receive this final honor, after former UConn star Rebecca Lobo and Tennessee star Chamique Holdsclaw.
 She achieved legendary status among UConn fans, and is widely considered one of the greatest players of all time.